maintainerati/site/content/code-of-conduct.md

 Contact the organizers: [coc@maintainerati.org](mailto:coc@maintainerati.org) or use the phone number found in the emails we send you.

->> **NOTE:** The coc@ email address currently goes to Jessie Frazelle.
-If you
->> have a problem with Jess specifically please reach out to David Calavera,
->> Seth Vargo, Thea Lamkin, or Katrina Owen.
+**NOTE:** The coc@ email address currently goes to Jessie Frazelle.
+If you have a problem with Jess specifically, or would rather someone else deals with the issue please reach out to David Calavera, Seth Vargo, Thea Lamkin, or Katrina Owen.

 Long Version
 ------------